lindseyr23/GuitarHero430/README.md

      - One wire for 5V (Power)

 3. **Attach Female Connectors:**
-   - Solder female connectors to the other end of the jumper wires.
+   - (if not already present) Solder female connectors to the other end of the jumper wires.

 4. **Secure Connections:**
    - Use heat shrink tubing to insulate and secure the soldered connections.